AngelitoJ/getoptex/README.md

-Modules that need to get its commandline options must export an option_checks fun, i.e:

-	*** A Simple escript bundle comprising a gen_server key store
+Modules that need to get its commandline options must export an option_specs function.
+Let see a simple escript bundle comprising a gen_server key-store, 'db_srv.erl':

-	** db_srv.erl ** code for a gen_server supporting DB queries

 	-module(db_srv).
 	-export([option_specs/0]).